re4lvanshsingh/Codeforces_Codechef_Converter/README.md

 # Codeforces_Codechef_Converter
 Converts the rating in between two popular competitive programming platforms- Codeforces and Codechef

+The project is currently online at this URL: https://linktr.ee/re4lvansh

 About My Model
 Introduction
 The "Codeforces to Codechef and Codechef to Codeforces Rating Converter" project aims to provide a reliable and user-friendly solution for converting ratings between Codeforces and Codechef, two prominent competitive programming platforms.
 By utilizing polynomial regression, along with popular Python libraries such as scikit-learn, matplotlib, mpld3, and NumPy, this project effectively addresses the challenge of rating conversion.